natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/IL-4.md

 The IL-4 can be used as an effective bomber in Air battles.
 In this role, the most effective load is the 1,000 kg + 2 x 500 kg bomb load.
 This load will allow you to take out at least one base, and potentially damage another.
 At the start of each battle, simply fly straight towards the enemy bases - you could side climb too, but it isn't advised as the bomb load will make the IL-4's climb rate almost completely nonexistent.
 After dropping bombs, immediately fly back towards friendly airspace, potentially in a slight dive.
 This ensures that the IL-4 won't be intercepted by pursuing fighters, most of which can tear its airframe to bits.

-The IL-4 is unique in that it is the only USSR tech-tree aircraft that is capable of carrying a torpedo - that is, the Soviet 450 mm [[45-36AN (450 mm)|45-36AN]] torpedo.
+The IL-4 is unique in that it is one of very few USSR tech-tree aircraft that is capable of carrying a torpedo - that is, the Soviet 450 mm [[45-36AN (450 mm)|45-36AN]] torpedo.
 However useful the load may be, the Torpedo's effectiveness is severely limited by its slow drop speed.
 In naval battles, this torpedo is best used against early destroyers, which are large, bulky and (for the most part) lack effective anti-aircraft armament.
 Make sure to slow to the torpedo drop speed of 248 km/h, lead the target and drop the torpedo.
 Keep in mind that the IL-4 is a large bulky target; it may be wise to drop the torpedo early, to ensure survival.

 If being pursued by enemy fighters, the best strategy is to simply run towards friendly airspace.
 The IL-4 lacks an effective defensive armament suite, and also cannot outspeed most fighters at its BR.
 If an engagement cannot be avoided, bait the fighters to your tail, and slightly above; this is where the aircraft's only 12.7 mm Berezin UB machine gun is located.
 Despite being of a lower calibre, the machine gun is accurate and highly effective, capable of setting enemy aircraft's engines on fire.
 You may even get some pilot-snipes, with enough accuracy.